PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

 wordle_helper.py tells you what the possible solutions are which is interesting since you can assess how good your strategy is by how fast you narrow down the possibilities.

 They recently added a word to the possible answers list and will probably do so again.
-In which case the program comes up blank for the answer but gives you a list of the more general possibilities.
+(Yes reader they did!
+Next one will be "fubar" at this rate) In which case the program comes up blank for the answer but gives you a list of the more general possibilities.
 Hopefully not too big a list and with a few crazy entries that almost certainly aren't it.
+I've modified the program so it generates suggested trial words for this case.

 Algorithm performance

-Distribution of games: Counter({4: 1138, 3: 807, 5: 288, 2: 68, 6: 14, 1: 1})
+Distribution of games: Counter({4: 1139, 3: 807, 5: 288, 2: 68, 6: 14, 1: 1})
-Giving a solution in this number of tries on average: 3.728
+Giving a solution in this number of tries on average: 3.7281

 Which is quite close to the best possible achieved by optimising decision trees, if the internet is to be believed.
 This is quite good for such as simple